ibm-cloud-docs/account/iam-login_fedid.md

     {: tip}

 2. Enter your credentials and log in.
-3. Click **Select** to choose the trusted profile that your account administrator created for you.
+3. In the {{site.data.keyword.cloud_notm}} console, go to the account switcher and select the trusted profile that your account administrator created for you.

 ## Using the CLI to log in
 {: #usingthecli_login}